Skip to main content

 1. In the Hierarchy, expand the XROrigin and select the Main Camera.
 Then, in the Inspector, click Add Component and add a Lightship Occlusion Extension.

-Accessing the Depth Texture From the Occlusion Manager (Approach A)
+Accessing the Depth Texture Using the AR Foundation Occlusion Manager

-3. Open Depth_HowTo.cs in a file editor, then add the code from the snippet after these steps.
+2. Open Depth_HowTo.cs in a file editor, then add the code from the snippet below and save.

-4. Once the script is ready, select the Main Camera from the Hierarchy, then add it as a Component in the Inspector.
+3. Select the Main Camera from the Hierarchy.
+Drag Depth_HowTo.cs from the Assets folder to the bottom of the Inspector to add it as a Component.
 Click the circle next to the Occlusion Manager field, then select the Main Camera.

 Click to reveal the Depth How-to code